-As of 2018, all 50 states have their own version of a Good Samaritan Law, and Georgia is no exception.
-In fact, Georgia has had a version of its Good Samaritan Law since as early as 1962, and it has been dramatically expanded and improved over the years.
+All 50 states have their own version of a Good Samaritan Law.
+Georgia has had its own version since as early as 1962, and it has been dramatically expanded and improved over the years.

 The idea of a Good Samaritan Law is simple: if someone does their best to help another person in an emergency, then that helper—the “good Samaritan”—ought to be immune to any lawsuits about their actions.
 This serves two important purposes: